2006 Hengchun earthquakes: Taiwan

 Power was knocked out to a reported 3,000 homes, but service was restored within a few hours.
 As of the following morning, cleanup was already underway.

 Fifteen historical buildings, including a Grade 2 elephant site, were damaged in the historic center of Hengchun.

-The 3rd nuclear power plant, Maanshan Nuclear Power Plant, of Taiwan Power Company nearby was affected by the earthquake.
+The nearby Maanshan Nuclear Power Plant was affected by the earthquake.
 Because of the vigorous vibration, the alarm at Reactor #2 was activated, forcing the operators to carry out SCRAM immediately.
 However, Reactor #1 was not affected and remained operational.
 After the emergency shutdown of Reactor #2, engineers checked the plant facilities and no problems were found.

 Hong Kong and Macau

 Residents in different districts of Hong Kong felt the earthquake.
 Fearing the collapse of their buildings, people in Sham Shui Po, Wong Tai Sin and Yuen Long ran into the streets.
 The Hong Kong Observatory estimated the tremor as having a Mercalli intensity of III (Weak) to IV (Light).
 In Macau, residents called the Office for Meteorological and Geophysical Services to ask whether an earthquake had occurred in their city.